kingway66/lazyvim_osc52/README.md

 Directions:

    1. Press Ctrl+B, and then press [, and a line number prompt will appear in the upper right corner to enter VI mode
-   2. Move the cursor to the place you want to copy, press Space (equivalent to V in VI), and a yellow selection will appear
+   2. Move the cursor to the place you want to copy, press Space (equivalent to v in VI), and a yellow selection will appear
    3. Or press the big V to copy the line
    4. Press Enter when the selection is complete
    5. Paste anywhere (CTRL+B,] or ctrl+v/command+v in TMUX)